souryacs/LitRevw/SingleCellMethods.md

 ## Cell annotation

-[Cross-tissue immune cell analysis reveals tissue-specific features in humans - CellTypist - Conde et al. Science 2022](https://pubmed.ncbi.nlm.nih.gov/35549406/) scRNA-seq cell annotation with SGD and logistic model.
-Supports hierarchical cell annotation (coarse and fine levels).
-Tested with immune cells, but may require manual data curation.
+[Cross-tissue immune cell analysis reveals tissue-specific features in humans - CellTypist - Conde et al. Science 2022](https://pubmed.ncbi.nlm.nih.gov/35549406/) Cell annotation using SGD + logistic regression.
+Applied on immune cell types.
+Supports both low and high-resolution cell annotation, but may require manual curation of datasets.

-[Semisupervised adversarial neural networks for single-cell classification - scNym - Kimmel et al. Genome Research 2021](https://pubmed.ncbi.nlm.nih.gov/33627475/) scRNA-seq cell annotation with CNN + adversarial loss.
-Uses pseudo-labeled samples (mix of labeled and unlabeled samples).
+[Semisupervised adversarial neural networks for single-cell classification - scNym - Kimmel et al. Genome Research 2021](https://pubmed.ncbi.nlm.nih.gov/33627475/) Cell annotation using domain adversarial neural network.
+Uses both training data (with labels) and target data (to learn the embeddings).
+Uses a mix-match scheme to permute the input data and labels and the domain adversarial network predicts the domain of origin (training/test data).
+Classifier is updated by the inverse of adversarial gradients.

 [scissor - Sun et al. Nat Biotech 2022](https://pubmed.ncbi.nlm.nih.gov/34764492/) Uses a network regression model to identify the cell populations/clusters associated with a given phenotype.
 Input: scRNA-seq matrix, bulk RNA-seq matrix, and phenotype matrix/vector (can be binary, continuous, based on that the regression model would be defined).
 The correlation between single-cell expression and bulk RNA-seq gene expression data is computed to produce a correlation matrix which is then applied to a regression framework with respect to the given phenotype.